-4. Right-click on the GView cube to toggle its display.
-The arrows on the left side and the bottom of the GView cube allow you to pan the display left or right.
+- 4. Click OK to close the System Configuration dialog box, and select Yes to save your settings. - 5.
+Right-click the GView cube and click Show Cube to toggle its display.
+Use the arrows on the left side and the bottom of the GView cube to pan the display left or right.